Skip to content

 SyntheticEquity_BlogBanner

-A critical element in the success of any small business is its ability to recruit, reward, and retain talented advisors and support staff.
-To this end, equity compensation is often used to achieve these goals.
-Synthetic equity is a tool set that can provide ownership-level benefits without buying or selling actual stock in an advisory business.
+A critical element in the success of any wealth management business is its ability to recruit, retain and reward talented advisors and support staff.
+Synthetic equity is commonly used as part of a broader plan to achieve these goals.
+Among other benefits, synthetic equity can provide the economic rewards of ownership to a next generation advisor without the need to actually buy or sell stock.

-To be clear, the process of transforming a single-owner practice into a sustainable business generally relies on equity.
-Equity, or stock, is what next-generation advisors invest in, and over time and with hard work benefit from, above and beyond what compensation alone can provide.
+To be clear, the transformation of a single-owner practice into a sustainable business, or of a multi-billion dollar RIA to the next generation of advisors, cannot be accomplished without real equity changing hands.
+Equity, or stock, is what builds wealth for all generations of successful advisors.
+Wages are for the work performed today.
+Your return on equity represents the value of the business that you and your team create over one or more lifetimes of work.
 Equity is the shareholder value created in a business managed from a bottom-line up perspective with a focus on earnings or profits as the ultimate financial goal.
-Equity is a powerful building and motivational tool, but with the opportunities come obligations.
-Because of these obligations, buying or selling equity isn’t the only way to offer key employees ownership-like benefits, nor is it always the best option.
+Equity is a powerful building and motivational tool, but it comes with obligations.
+Because of these obligations, buying or selling equity isn’t the only way to offer key employees with ownership-like benefits, nor is it always the best option.

 A current owner who wants to share the economic value of equity, but not equity itself;